01 of 07

 You want each piece to be easy to eat with your hands, so the cheese needs to be cut one more time.
 Cut the slices lengthwise again, to form evenly-sized sticks.Continue to 5 of 7 below.

 05 of 07

 Fry the Cheese

 Heat up a non-stick pan over medium-high heat for 1 to 2 minutes.
-Place the cheese sticks, a few at a time, in the hot pan, making sure not to overcrowd.
+Place the cheese sticks, a few at a time, in the hot pan.
+Leave space, make sure to not overcrowd the pan.
 You will see the edges start to bubble, but the cheese will not melt.Continue to 6 of 7 below.

 06 of 07

 Once the underside is golden, use a spatula, and turn the cheese to its next side.
 Continue to cook until brown, turning the pieces of cheese until all four of the sides of each cheese stick are brown.Continue to 7 of 7 below.

 Serve the Cheese

 Remove the hot cheese from the pan to a paper towel to absorb any greasiness.
 Serve immediately (or within minutes) with your favorite salsa.
 Fried cheese is also delicious with fruit preserves.